 A lower P/S Ratio indicates that a company’s stock is undervalued relative to its revenue, which might be a good investment opportunity.
 In comparison, a higher P/S Ratio demonstrates that a company’s stock is overvalued relative to its income, which might not be a good investment opportunity.

-How does the Price-To-Sales Ratio work?
+How does the Price-To-Sales Ratio Works?

 The Price-to-Sales (P/S) Ratio evaluates the relationship between a company’s stock price and sales.
 Investors can use this ratio to analyze whether a company’s stock is over or undervalued compared to its revenue.